uga-libraries/web-download/README.md

 To install wget in Linux or Mac: <https://www.gnu.org/software/wget/>

+Verify the information in ait_collections.py is correct.
+It contains the default Archive-It collection for the download, as well as a list of all Archive-It collections for UGA.

 To use this script for other formats, update how missing file extensions are assigned in get_file_name().

 ## Script Arguments